-The market price of our stock may be volatile, which could result in substantial losses for investors.
+The market price of our stock may continue to be volatile, which could result in substantial losses for investors.

-The trading price of our common stock may be highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
-In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q, these factors include:
+The trading price of our common stock has been, and is likely to continue to be, highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
+We priced our IPO at \$18.00 per share on July 19, 2018 and, our common stock reached a high of \$65.48 per share during the fourth quarter of 2018.
+As of March 7, 2019 the closing price of our common stock was \$37.11.
+The trading price of our common stock could be subject to wide fluctuations in response to various factors, which in addition to the factors discussed in this "Risk Factors" section and elsewhere in this Annual Report on Form 10-K, include:

-- the timing and results of preclinical studies and clinical trials of our product candidates or those of our competitors; - the success of competitive products or announcements by potential competitors of their product development efforts; - regulatory actions with respect to our products or our competitors' products; - actual or anticipated changes in our growth rate relative to our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel;
+- the timing and results of preclinical studies and clinical trials of our product candidates or those of our competitors; - the success of competitive products or announcements by potential competitors of their product development efforts;

-- announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments: - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in the pharmaceutical and biotechnology sector; - changes in the structure of healthcare payment systems; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders; - expiration of market stand-off or lock-up agreements; and - general economic, industry and market conditions.
+- regulatory actions with respect to our products or our competitors' products; - actual or anticipated changes in our growth rate relative to our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key scientific or management personnel; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in the pharmaceutical and biotechnology sector; - changes in the structure of healthcare payment systems; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders; - expiration of market stand-off or lock-up agreements; and - general economic, industry and market conditions.